 Your first assignment is to pick your topic and write a 700-word explanation of it, the questions you are going to ask, and how you are going to research it.
 (You can include a list of sources that you are going to use, but you don't have to do that yet.
 If you include it, don't count it toward the 700 words.)
 This assignment will be 5% of your total grade.
 Here are some important points to keep in mind:

 1) You can use the first two pages that you write as part of the paper.
 It's up to you how broadly you define your topic.
 But it's important to define it in a way that you can usefully discuss in 10 pages.
 You might consider the availability of sources.
 If you choose a super-narrow topic, it might be harder to find useful sources.
 If you're not sure what you want to write about your topic, then start looking for and reading high-quality sources to get inspiration.
 Look for articles in good magazines or encyclopedias (no Wikipedia!) or articles in academic journals.
 You can do all your research online if you want, if you're careful about finding good web-based content (for example, content written by experts with specialized training, not just people with blogs).
 You can always go to a library (whether at WPUNJ, Mercer, or your local town library) and get help with sources there too.
 See the "Sources" section below for more advice.
 I will give you feedback on your topic choice after you turn in your 700-word explanation of it.
 But any topic that you know enough about to research is OK.
 I will help you fine-tune your approach to it as we go forward.

 2) I am flexible about everything except plagiarism.
 That means that if you use text that somebody else wrote, you had better make sure you cite it, or you will get a zero for that assignment.
-I gave six zeros on a major assignment in my Liberal Studies class last semester, and it was a miserable experience for the students and for me too, since I don't like to give zeros.
-I don't care what format you use for citations.
 You can use footnotes or endnotes, or you can just insert the reference into the body of the paper.
 For example, you could do it like this: